diemnguyen944/test_repo/docs/mPass_server_project-brief.md

 ### **Key Performance Indicators (KPIs)**

 *   **Partner Adoption Rate:** Number of new MO and Third-Party partners joining the framework per quarter.
 (Target: 1 MO, 2 partners per quarter after launch).
-*   **Federated Queries per User:** The average number of queries per week that successfully utilize data from at least two different sources (e.g., MO + Gmail).
+*   **Federated Queries per User:** The average number of queries per week that successfully utilize data from at least two different sources (e.g., MO).
 (Target: 5 federated queries/user/week).
 *   **Consent Rate:** Percentage of users who approve a new data connection when prompted contextually by the AI.
 (Target: >60%).
 *   **Ecosystem Health Score:** A composite metric tracking API uptime, data sync latency, and successful consent handshakes across the federated network.
 (Target: >99.9% uptime).

 ## MVP Scope

-### **Core Features (Must Have)**

-*   **MO Data MCP Server (Single Data Point):** A production-ready MCP server that exposes a single, high-value data point from the MO's database (e.g., Transaction History, as we brainstormed).
-This is the foundational trust anchor.
-*   **mPass Consent Gateway:** The core service that handles the consent flow.
-It must be able to generate the consent UI, manage the secure handshake between Askii.ai, the MO, and the third-party service, and securely store consent tokens.
-*   **Askii.ai Integration (Single Third-Party Service):** Askii.ai must be able to detect when a query requires data from the MO *and* one specific, high-value third-party service (e.g., Google Calendar).
-It must be able to trigger the mPass consent flow for this single service.
-*   **End-to-End User Consent Flow:** The full, multi-screen user journey we storyboarded, from the contextual AI prompt to the final success confirmation, must be flawlessly implemented.
-*   **Basic Consent Management Dashboard:** A simple interface within the mPass app or Askii.ai where a user can see which services they have connected and have a one-click option to "disconnect" or revoke access.
+For the MVP, we will deliver two core user-facing capabilities, built on a common technical foundation.

+### Capability 1: Accessing Membership Organization (MO) Data

+This capability allows Askii.ai to securely access a user's data from their MO.

+*   **MO Data MCP Server:** We will produce a self-contained **MO Data MCP Server Package** for MOs to deploy within their own infrastructure.
+This ensures MOs retain full data control and compliance, while Moneta's role is strictly limited to package development and maintenance, with no access to member data.
+*   **MO Data MCP Server Connection via mPass:** To enable data access, the user performs a connection to their MO's MCP server.
+This follows the flow: the user authenticates with mPass and then approves a consent screen detailing the permissions requested.
+*   **Intelligent Data Retrieval:** Once the connection is established, Askii.ai will intelligently detect when a user's query requires MO data (e.g., transaction history, member status) and will make the appropriate MCP tool calls to retrieve it.

+### Capability 2: Connecting to mPass-Integrated Partner Services

+This capability allows Askii.ai to securely access data and resources from third-party services that are MCP-enabled and have integrated with mPass.

+*   **MCP-Enabled Partner Services:** To be supported, third-party services must expose their data and functions via an MCP server and use mPass for authentication.
+*   **Partner Service Connection via mPass:** Users connect these services using the same trusted mPass flow: authenticating with their mPass and approving a consent screen that details the requested permissions.
+*   **Utilizing Partner Services:** Once connected, Askii.ai can invoke the partner's specific MCP tools, allowing it to access their unique data and resources to provide richer, more comprehensive answers.

 ### **Out of Scope for MVP**

-*   **Multiple Third-Party Integrations:** The MVP will focus on proving the model with just *one* strategic third-party partner (e.g., Google Calendar).
-Onboarding a second partner is a fast-follow, not part of the initial MVP.
+*   **Expansive mPass Consent Gateway:** A standalone, central gateway for all third-party services is explicitly out of scope.
+Consent is handled within the MO Data MCP server flow, and authentication for other services leverages existing MCP server capabilities.
 *   **Advanced Data Synthesis:** The AI's ability to combine data will be functional but not highly advanced.
-It will answer direct queries that require two sources, but won't yet provide proactive, unsolicited insights.
+It will answer direct queries that require data, but won't yet provide proactive, unsolicited insights.
-*   **Granular, Sub-Service Permissions:** The initial consent will be at the service level (e.g., "access your calendar").
-The ability to grant permission to only *some* calendars or *some* types of events will be a future enhancement.
+*   **Granular, Sub-Service Permissions:** The initial consent will be at the service level.
+Granular permissions are a future enhancement.
 *   **Complex Consent Auditing:** While the system will log consent, a detailed, user-facing audit trail of every data access request is not part of the MVP.
 *   **MO-to-MO Data Portability:** The framework will not initially support transferring consent or data between different MOs.

 ### **MVP Success Criteria**

-The MVP will be considered a success when we can successfully demonstrate a single user asking a single question in Askii.ai that triggers a consent request for their MO data and a third-party service, have the user grant that consent via the mPass flow, and receive a correct, synthesized answer, with the entire flow feeling secure and intuitive.
+The MVP will be considered a success when we can clearly demonstrate the successful, end-to-end operation of both core capabilities:

+1.  **Successful MO Data Retrieval:** A user can ask a question in Askii.ai that requires data from their MO.
+This action should correctly trigger the one-time mPass connection flow (authenticate and consent), and result in Askii.ai providing a correct, contextual answer powered by the retrieved MO data.
+2.  **Successful Partner Service Connection:** A user can successfully connect a third-party, mPass-integrated service to Askii.ai.
+This must use the same mPass authentication and consent flow, resulting in a successfully established connection that the user can manage.

+Both user flows must feel secure, intuitive, and seamless.

 ## Post-MVP Vision

 ### **Phase 2 Features (Fast Follows)**

-*   **Expanded Partner Ecosystem:** Rapidly onboard the next 5-10 strategic third-party data partners, focusing on high-value domains like email, project management, and health.
-Develop a partner SDK and documentation to simplify and accelerate the integration process.
+*   **Expanded Partner Ecosystem:** With the core framework validated, rapidly onboard the next 5-10 strategic third-party partners.
+Develop a **Partner SDK and Onboarding Guide** to help new services build their own MCP servers and integrate with the mPass framework, accelerating ecosystem growth.
 *   **Granular Permission Controls:** Move beyond service-level consent to allow users to grant permissions for specific subsets of their data (e.g., only the "Work" calendar, only emails from a specific domain, only "read-only" access).
 *   **Proactive AI Insights:** Enhance the AI to not only answer direct questions but to proactively identify and surface insights by synthesizing data from multiple connected sources (e.g., "Your upcoming flight booking conflicts with a meeting on your work calendar").
 *   **User-Facing Consent Dashboard:** Build out the full consent management dashboard in the mPass app, including a detailed, user-friendly audit trail of all data access requests and approvals.